the wausau school district education department

 - should have district support in promoting family involvement.

-CULTURE/LANGUAGE - We believe that EL students:
+CULTURE/LANGUAGE - We believe that ML students:

 - should be supported and encouraged in their native language and culture